gmartineza/bienal-backend/README.md

 Only students from the 3rd year of 2024 in "Universidad de la Cuenca del Plata" or professors of these students are allowed to contribute to this code.

+## Docker

+To build the docker images, run the `build.ps1` script in the `docker` folder. for test porpuses only.
+This will build the images and run the containers in detached mode.

+### Docker Compose

+Note: The Docker Compose files will be implemented as time progresses.
+Right now no docker compose files are available.

 ## License